Open-Turing-Project/TuringDocs/markdown/sprite_animate.md

-#Sprite.Animate
+# Sprite.Animate

-##Syntax
+## Syntax
 **Sprite.Animate** (_spriteID_, _picID, x_, _y_ : **int**,    _centered_ : **boolean**)

-##Description
+## Description
 Moves the sprite specified by _spriteID_ to the location specified by (_x, y_).
 If _centered_ is **true**, then the sprite is centered on (_x, y_).
 Otherwise (_x, y_) specifies the lower-left corner of the sprite.
 At the same time, it changes the picture associated with the sprite.

 A simple example of the **Sprite.Animate** procedure would be of a man walking.
 The picture associated with the sprite would constantly change as the figure was walking.
 At the same time, the location of the figure would also change.

-##Example
+## Example
 Here is a program that loads a series of images from an animatedGIF file called "mypic.gif".
-It works by loading the images fromthe GIF file into an array (see **[pic_filenewframes.html](Pic.FileNewFrames)** formore information) and then displays the images sequentially on the screen, moving the image eight pixels each time.
+It works by loading the images fromthe GIF file into an array (see **[Pic.FileNewFrames](pic_filenewframes.html)** formore information) and then displays the images sequentially on the screen, moving the image eight pixels each time.